makersacademy/todo_challenge/docs/review.md

 * http://dropbox.com/

-## If using a framework such as Yeoman to scaffold your solution, delete any superfluous code

-Some frameworks create lots of additional cruft to support features you are not using.
-Delete these from your solution so that they do not distract your readers.
-If you are worried about needing them in the future, you can always keep them on a branch.

-## Clean up
+## Review Pull Request for any unnecessary material

 * Remove commented out code and superfluous commentary
 * Avoid having `console.log` statements in your production code
 * Ensure you do not commit your bower_components and node_modules folders to git

+Note that some frameworks create lots of additional cruft to support features you are not using.
+Delete these from your solution so that they do not distract your readers.
+If you are worried about needing them in the future, you can always keep them on a branch.

 ## Ensure project setup is reproducible on a different machine